aptech/docs/docs/CR-xlsReadSA.rst

    ::

-      //Create a 9x1 vector of empty strings vls = reshape("",9,1);
+      // Create a 9x1 vector of empty strings vls = reshape("",9,1);

-      //Set the 1st and 8th element of 'vls' to the string 'NULL' so that
+      // Set the 1st and 8th element of 'vls' to the string 'NULL' so that
-      //Excel #NULL! and empty cells will be imported as the string 'NULL' vls[1] = "NULL;
+      // Excel #NULL! and empty cells will be imported as the string 'NULL' vls[1] = "NULL;
       vls[8] = "NULL";